JACK CAPSTICK-DALE

 You think you fell out of a coconut tree?

 Hardy gets caught up in the myth of the isolated genius, who's theorems flow ab initio from their mind.
 But no-one creates in isolation.
 There is no fallow ground in the arts and science.
 All has been tilled; the creator builds on what came before.
-In a crucial sense, all creative and original work is explication and exposition and criticism and appreciation.
+All work that is creative and original involves explication and exposition and criticism and appreciation.
 Departures depart from somewhere.
+Connections are often made between bodies of work that are not visible to those who worked on them individually.
+This was the central tenet in my Natural Science degrees: discoveries are found in unexpected places, especially between fields.
+Original work comes from looking at problems from different angles.

 Make something people want